International Student Admission Requirements

 Students who have successfully completed three years of full-time courses at the secondary level or above at an institution where English was the principal language of instruction do not need to submit TOEFL/IELTS scores.

-Upper division undergraduate transfer students from a U.S. university/college who have met the CSU admission subject requirements, which include the English courses Oral Communications, Written Communication and Critical Thinking may be exempt from the TOEFL/IELTS requirement.
+Upper-division undergraduate transfer students from a U.S. university/college who have met the CSU admission subject requirements, which include the English Oral Communications, Written Communication, and Critical Thinking requirements, may be exempt from the TOEFL/IELTS requirement.

 SF State’s American Language Institute

-Applicants who do not have the minimum TOEFL/IELTS score may enroll in SF State’s intensive English language program, American Language Institute (ALI).
-ALI prepares non-native speakers of English for academic study in the university and issues certificates of eligibility for student visas.
-For more information, call (415) 338–1438 or go to ali.sfsu.edu.
+Applicants who do not have the minimum TOEFL/IELTS score may enroll in SF State’s intensive English language program, the American Language Institute (ALI).
+ALI prepares non-native speakers of English for academic study in the University and issues certificates of eligibility for student visas.
+For more information, go to ali.sfsu.edu.